Vijay Babu (actor, born 1976): Controversy

 On 22 April 2022, a newcomer actress from the Malayalam film industry accused Vijay Babu of sexual and physical abuse over the past two months in the guise of friendship and guidance, and subsequently registered a criminal case which is currently being investigated.
 In response, he left India and is suspected to be in Dubai, with Indian police having issued a look out circular for him at the airports and planning to search his properties for evidence.
 In a Facebook Live stream four days later, Babu denied the accusations, claiming to be "the one who is suffering" and stating he would countersue for defamation.
 While his action received criticism, various men's rights groups came in support of him quoting the one-sided nature of law when it comes to such allegations.
 Activists like Rahul Easwar and Mithun Vijay Kumar announced MenToo movement on various platforms to protect the actor from media trials and demanded a gender-neutral form of justice.
 Notably, he named his accuser in the video despite knowing it is illegal under Indian law, leading to him additionally being charged under IPC Section 228A for violating the victim's anonymity and criticism from supporters of sexual assault survivors.
 While the internal complaint commission of the Association of Malayalam Movie Artists (AMMA) recommended that Babu be expelled, the organisation ultimately did not do so, instead accepting a letter from him distancing himself from the executive board.
-In response to this inaction, four members (Maala Parvathy, Kukku Parameswaran, Shweta Menon and Hareesh Peradi) criticized AMMA's stance and left the association.
+In response to this inaction, four members (Maala Parvathy, Cuckoo Parameswaran, Shweta Menon and Hareesh Peradi) criticized AMMA's stance and left the association.